acollamati/starchat-doc/docs/index.md

 * [docker compose](https://docs.docker.com/compose/install/)

 In this way, you will put all the indices in the Elasticsearch (version 6.1) image, and StarChat itself in the Java (8) image.
+For instruction about docker installation on  Ubuntu platform refer to [docker for Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/)

-_If you do not use docker_ you therefore need on your machine:
+_If you do not use docker_(not recommended) you therefore need on your machine:

 1. [Scala 12.2](http://scala-lang.org)
 2. [Elasticsearch 5.4](http://elastic.co)